Meet Our Team

 (BEd, HH Dip (A.Th.)
 Aus, Visual Artist)

-Growing up Greek in the family restaurant business ignited Aliki’s interest in business, and begrudgingly being dragged to church every Sunday fueled her love of aesthetics, art and spirituality.
+Growing up Greek in the family restaurant business ignited Aliki’s interest in business, and begrudgingly being dragged to church every Sunday fuelled her love of aesthetics, art and spirituality.

 Alice began her career as a classroom teacher and has been an art educator for over 35 years.
-She founded Aliki’s Art House (Calgary) in 1991 is best known for creating a 7-Step-System that teaches anyone how to draw.
+She founded Aliki’s Art House in 1991 and created a 7-Step-System that teaches anyone how to draw.
 An entrepreneur at heart, she continued her second business, Aliki’s Art in Mind, while living in Brisbane, Australia.

 Alice has taught in several countries, published a book, & exhibited her work in collections throughout Canada, Europe & Australia.
 She is most passionate about watching what happens when a client has an epiphany.
 That “aha” moment never gets old.
 Aliki continues to help people through Art Mindfulness, creating a safe space where art becomes the vehicle for connecting to self and others and where people are seen and heard.